ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 			* description: Use IPs to set specific IPs to the resource.
 If both IPs and IPsBlockConfigs are set, only `ips` field will be considered.
 		* `ipsBlockConfigs` (array)
 			* description: Use IpsBlockConfigs to reference existing IPBlocks, and to mention the indexes for the IPs.
 Indexes start from 0, and multiple indexes can be set.
 If no index is set, all IPs from the corresponding IPBlock will be assigned to the resource.
+			* properties:
+				* `indexes` (array)
+					* description: Indexes are referring to the IPs indexes retrieved from the IPBlock.
+Indexes are starting from 0.
+If no index is set, all IPs from the corresponding IPBlock will be assigned.
+				* `ipBlockId` (string)
+					* description: IPBlockID is the ID of the IPBlock on which the resource will be created.
+It needs to be provided via directly or via reference.
+					* format: uuid
+				* `ipBlockIdRef` (object)
+					* description: IPBlockIDRef references to a IPBlock to retrieve its ID.
+					* properties:
+						* `name` (string)
+							* description: Name of the referenced object.
+					* required properties:
+						* `name`
+				* `ipBlockIdSelector` (object)
+					* description: IPBlockIDSelector selects reference to a IPBlock to retrieve its IPBlockID.
+					* properties:
+						* `matchControllerRef` (boolean)
+							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+						* `matchLabels` (object)
+							* description: MatchLabels ensures an object with matching labels is selected.
+* `lbPrivateIps` (array)
+	* description: Collection of private IP addresses with the subnet mask of the Application Load Balancer.
+IPs must contain valid a subnet mask.
+If no IP is provided, the system will generate an IP with /24 subnet.

 ### Required Properties